ets-labs/python-dependency-injector/docs/main/introduction.rst

 Key features
 ------------

-*Objects* is a dependency injection framework for Python projects.
+*Dependency Injector* is a dependency injection framework for Python projects.
 It was designed to be unified, developer's friendly tool for managing any kind of Python objects and their dependencies in formal, pretty way.

-Below is a list of some key features and points of *Objects* framework:
+Below is a list of some key features and points of *Dependency Injector*
+framework:

 - Easy, smart, pythonic style.
 - Obvious, clear structure.
 - Memory efficiency.
 - Semantic versioning.

-Main idea of *Objects* is to keep dependencies under control.
+Main idea of *Dependency Injector* is to keep dependencies under control.

 Main entities
 -------------

-Current section describes *Objects* main entities and their interaction with each other.
+Current section describes *Dependency Injector* main entities and their interaction with each other.

 .. image:: /images/internals.png
     :width: 100%